citp/privacy-policy-historical/l/lu/lux/luxsci.com.md

-> *The following text is extracted and transformed from the luxsci.com privacy policy that was archived on 2013-06-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130606224130id_/http%3A//luxsci.com/extranet/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the luxsci.com privacy policy that was archived on 2014-11-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141109002704id_/https%3A//luxsci.com/extranet/privacy.html) for the most accurate reproduction.*

 # Privacy Policy | LuxSci

-Version 2012.12.13
+Version 2014.07.11

-Lux Scientiae, Incorporated has created this privacy statement in order to demonstrate our commitment to privacy.
-The following discloses our information gathering and dissemination practices for this website and our services in general.
+Lux Scientiae has created this privacy statement in order to demonstrate our commitment to privacy.
+The following discloses our information gathering and dissemination practices for this website, [luxsci.com](https://luxsci.com/), and our services in general.
 We reserve the right to modify this privacy statement at any time, so please review it frequently.
 If we make material changes to this policy, we will notify you here in this policy, by email, or by means of a notice on our LuxSci FYI Blog prior to the change becoming effective.

 [](https://privacy.truste.com/privacy-seal/Lux-Scientiae/validation?rid=18aa85d3-7638-4e15-b712-2951e0606e71 "TRUSTe European Safe Harbor certification")

 Lux Scientiae has been awarded TRUSTe's Privacy Seal signifying that this privacy policy and practices have been reviewed by TRUSTe for compliance with [TRUSTe's program requirements](http://www.truste.com/privacy_seals_and_services/consumer_privacy/privacy-programs-requirements.html) including transparency, accountability and choice regarding the collection and use of your personal information.
-The TRUSTe program does not cover information that may be collected through downloadable software.
+The TRUSTe program covers only information that is collected though this web site, [luxsci.com](https://luxsci.com/).
 TRUSTe's mission, as an independent third party, is to accelerate online trust among consumers and organizations globally through its leading privacy trustmark and innovative trust solutions.
-If you have questions or complaints regarding our privacy policy or practices, please contact us at "Lux Scientiae, PO Box 326, Westwood, MA 02090" or by sending email to "privacy-officer **@** LuxSci.com".
+If you have questions or complaints regarding our privacy policy or practices, please contact us at "Lux Scientiae, 15 Brook Street, Medfield, MA 02052" or by sending email to "privacy-officer **@** LuxSci.com".
 If you are not satisfied with our response you can contact [TRUSTe here](http://watchdog.truste.com/pvr.php?page=complaint).

 Lux Scientiae complies with the U.S.—EU Safe Harbor Framework and the U.S.—Swiss Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use and retention of personal data from the EU member countries and Switzerland.
 Lux Scientiae has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
-To learn more about the Safe Harbor program, and to view Lux Scientiae's certification, please visit <http://www.export.gov/safeharbor/>.
+To learn more about the Safe Harbor program, and to view Lux Scientiae's certification, please visit [http://www.export.gov/safeharbor/](http://www.export.gov/safeharbor/).

 ## General usage

-While visiting the Lux Scientiae web site, information is stored in a log file for the purpose of analyzing what pages are accessed, which files are downloaded, and what errors occur.
+While visiting the Lux Scientiae web site, information is stored in log files for the purpose of analyzing what pages are accessed, which files are downloaded, and what errors occur.
+This information includes internet protocol (IP) addresses, browser type, internet service provider (ISP), referring/exit pages, operating system, date/time stamp, and clickstream data.
 We review which top domain addresses visit our site.
 This process does not collect any personal information about you or your business.

 When you complete any form on our site including personal information such as your name, addresses, email, phone numbers, and other information, your information is written to a secure file or database and/or emailed to our staff.
 We will respond to your inquiry if applicable.

 ## Members

-We collect the names, addresses, phone numbers, and email addresses of our users in order to identify them and provide billing and support services.
+We collect the names, addresses, phone numbers, credit card numbers, and email addresses of our users in order to identify them and provide billing and support services.
 Once a user has logged in to Lux Scientiae, cookies are used for authentication and verification purposes.
+We use both session ID cookies and persistent cookies.
+A session ID cookie expires when you close your browser and are used for persisting your login sessions to our member's web interfaces.
+A persistent cookie remains on your hard drive for an extended period of time.
 Our cookies reside in a small file stored on your computer, which expire within 1 year (or sooner, depending on your personal preferences).
+Persistent cookies are used so that you can re-login to our web interfaces more quickly, e.g. by allowing us to identify the user that last logged in from your browser and to pre-fill that username in the login box.
 Our cookies are linked to your personal information.
 Our cookies do not track your movement throughout the Internet and do not, ever, send us information about you when you are not on our site.

 ### Third Party Tracking Technologies

 The use of tracking technologies by our partners, tracking utility company, and service providers is not covered by our privacy statement.
 We do not have access or control over these cookies.
-Our partners, tracking utility company, and service providers may use session ID and persistent cookies and may employ clear gifs (a.k.a.
+Our partners, tracking utility company, and service providers may use session ID and persistent cookies and may employ clear images (a.k.a.
 Web Beacons) to make it easier for you to navigate their web sites or to provide statistics to us on the usage of our web site.

 ### Web beacons

 Our Web pages contain electronic images known as Web beacons (sometimes called single-pixel gifs) and are used along with cookies to compile aggregated statistics to analyze how our site is used and may be used in some of our emails to let us know which emails and links have been opened by recipients.
 This allows us to gauge the effectiveness of our customer communications and marketing campaigns.
 Web beacons may be employed by us or our third party tracking technology partners.
-We do not tie the information gathered by clear gifs to our customers' personal information.
+We do not tie the information gathered by clear images to our customers' personal information.

 ### Flash LSOs

 We use local shared objects, also known as Flash cookies, to store your preferences such as volume control, or to display content based upon what you view on our site to personalize your visit.
 Third Parties, with whom we partner to provide certain features on our site or to display advertising based upon your Web browsing activity, use Flash cookies to collect and store information.

 Flash cookies are different from browser cookies because of the amount of, type of, and how data is stored.
 Cookie management tools provided by your browser will not remove Flash cookies.
 To learn how to manage privacy and storage settings for Flash cookies click here: [Flash Documentation](http://www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager.html#117118).

+### Behavioral Targeting

+We partner with a third party ad network to manage our advertising on other sites.
+Our ad network partner uses cookies and Web beacons to collect non-personally identifiable information about your activities on this and other Web sites to provide you targeted advertising based upon your interests.
+If you wish to not have this information used for the purpose of serving you targeted ads, you may opt-out by clicking [Here](http://preferences-mgr.truste.com/) and [Here](http://www.networkadvertising.org/managing/opt_out.asp).
+Please note this does not opt you out of being served advertising.
+You will continue to receive generic ads.

 ### Newsletters